Local geometry of special pieces of nilpotent orbits: Introduction

 It is easily verified in each case that the above isomorphism is ${\mathbb C}^\times$-equivariant, where the action on the Slodowy slice is given in \S \ref{transverse}.
 It therefore follows from \cite[Thm.
 3.1]{Nam2} that this is an isomorphism of symplectic singularities.

 In the exceptional groups the number $n$ for each special orbit is given in \cite[\S 6]{Lusztig:unipotent}.
 The value of $k$ then follows from the dimension of the transverse slice.
 Note that the stabilizer of a point of $({\mathfrak h}_{n-1}\oplus{\mathfrak h}_{n-1}^*)^k$ is a parabolic subgroup of $\mathfrak{S}_n$, and points have conjugate stabilizers if and only if their images in the quotient lie in the same nilpotent orbit.
 One thus obtains an order-reversing bijection between the parabolic subgroups of $\mathfrak{S}_n$ up to conjugacy and the nilpotent orbits lying in the special piece.
-This bijection is identical with the one described by Lusztig in \cite[\S 6]{Lusztig:unipotent}.
-Indeed, since both bijections are order-reversing, then there is nothing to check when $H=\mathfrak{S}_2$ or $\mathfrak{S}_3$, hence one only has to inspect the special pieces containing $F_4(a_3)$ and $E_8(a_7)$.
+This is identical with the bijection given in \cite[\S 6]{Lusztig:unipotent}.
+(See Remark \ref{orderremark}.)

 If $n=2$, then the special piece consists of two orbits, and in this case the Main Theorem follows from \cite{FJLS}, since the Slodowy slice is the generic singularity, which in these cases is always isomorphic to the closure of a minimal orbit in a symplectic Lie algebra, i.e., to $\C^{2k}/\mathfrak{S}_2$.
 (Note that it is not true, as stated in the paragraph after \cite[Thm.
 1.3]{FJLS}, that we always have $k=1$ in exceptional types, see the Table in \S \ref{Section:locallspconj}.)